mrreda1/Online-Art-Gallery-Website/designDocs/useCaseDescription.md

     - Actors: Buyer
     - Pre-condition: Buyer is logged in and viewing an artwork.
     - Post-condition: User has interacted with the artwork (e.g., liked, or shared).
-    - Description: User can interact with artworks by liking, sharing, or adding comments.
+    - Description: User can interact with artworks by voting, and sharing.
 These interactions help users engage with artworks and share their preferences with others.

 9. **Artwork Purchase and Checkout**:
     - Name: Purchase Artwork